-After several long sessions of planning that span through weeks together with loads of indecisiveness and unending research, finally seeing my partners in crime back-packed with their travel stuff and excited to finally give their travel aspirations some physical form and actually set out for that dream journey that we all had been waiting for anxiously with all our physical and emotional senses.
+After several long sessions of planning that span through weeks together with loads of indecisiveness and unending research, finally seeing my partners in crime back-packed with their travel stuff and excited to finally give their travel aspirations some physical form and actually set out for that dream journey.
+The journey that we all had been waiting for anxiously with all our physical and emotional senses.
 Each member of our five bosom buddies seemed fully prepared to finally say adieu to hustle and bustle of Noida.
 The only problem now left with us and which seemed to be herculean job at that time was to single out the destination we are actually setting out for.
-Buy now you must have got some idea about the height of entropy and disorder within our group.
+Buy now you must have got some idea about the height of entropy within our group.
 Although we had our tickets booked for Dehradun but some of us were still not sure whether that was a viable option based on the weather reports we had been constantly tracing since last couple of days.
-So we cancelled the tickets and begin to research about other options available for the ultimate travel destination that could finally provide some relief to our fun thirsty, peace craving, computer addicted restless souls that has been synchronously revolving between morning snaps and five fifteens almost since times immemorial and salvage our ever diminishing and deteriorating souls from corporate slavery and put a temporary pause to our corporate rat race.
+So we cancelled the tickets and begin to research about other options available for the ultimate travel destination that could finally provide some relief to our fun thirsty, peace craving, computer addicted restless souls that has been synchronously revolving between morning snaps and five fifteens (does that sound a bit esoteric....... ???
+These are just the fancy terms for same old what we are planning to do and what we actually do stuff...) almost since times immemorial and salvage our ever diminishing and deteriorating souls from corporate slavery and put a temporary pause to our corporate rat race.
 After another long dedicated session of research, rebuttal and online exploration we singled out Lansdown( an artificial paryatak sithal as they called it) to be the final winner.

 Before setting out for the journey let me take an opportunity to introduce my gang.
 Our group consisted of 5 restless, nerdy, computer addicted corporate junkies(Software Engineers to be precise) who are all fortunately in telepathic sync with each other brought together by sheer luck attempting to set out to say adieu to our habitual corporate jungle (albeit temporarily) and spending some time in laps of mother nature in order to rejuvenate and trout out our social and interpersonal skills that has been tarnished by super busy and tiring corporate culture we are dwelling in, by letting the aura of virgin nature to tickle pink our hidden Homosepian characters that has been scorned behind at the cost of winning the corporate rat race.